lenwats/learning-resources/CsharpFeatures.md

         }
     }
     ```
-We can use the 'Elvis operator' as the null-coalescing operator:
+We can use the null-coalescing operator:
   - ```
     if (order?.Recipient?.EmailAddress != null)
     {